-Another officer arrived and she was less than pleasant.
+Another officer arrived and she was less than pleasant- she was horrific.
+I have never in my life been treated that way.
 I was ordered to stand by the patrol car while the two officers interviewed our daughters.
+I was told not to even look at my daughters.
 Meanwhile Seth was videotaping me and the officers.
 At one point he pointed the camera straight at me and said, “This is what parental alienation syndrome looks like”.
 He went into several diatribes about PAS to the officers and made them watch videos of he and the girls playing together at a recent visit.
-I would be ecstatic if a video camera were on him during visitations because he would surely act like a Disneyland dad.
+I would be ecstatic if a video camera were on him during visitations- sadly, he turns the camera on for staged moments.

 After about 15 minutes, I watched as one officer escorted Seth to the car where my oldest daughter promptly began to cry.
 According to my daughters, Seth said that he promised that he wouldn’t hit them or squeeze them anymore (?!?!).
 He also lured them by saying they would have a playdate with a family friend who doesn’t even interact with him anymore– but Seth knows that the girls would be excited to play with their friends.
 It’s sick and disgusting.
 Meanwhile, I was ordered to remain standing behind the patrol car during this entire process and couldn’t see what was happening.
 After a while the first officer came back over and explained that she can tell he is a Type A personality and that some people consider hitting as a parenting style.
 Speechless.